Welcome to today's edition of the Rush 24-7 podcast.

 Well, he said a lot of things.

-Uh, neither of those candidates can hold a candle to any of ours.
+Neither of those candidates can hold a candle to any of ours.

-They're empty suits compared to our cinema.
+They're empty suits compared to our son.

-Our side to sit here and start talking, but he didn't address atheists.
+For our side to sit here and start talking, but he didn't address atheists.

-This is September 12th, 1960 in Houston at the Rice Hotel, presidential candidate J. F. K. Addressing the Greater Houston Ministerial Association about being a Catholic.
+Presidential candidate J.F.K. addressing the Greater Houston Ministerial Association about being a Catholic.

 But because I am a Catholic and no Catholic has ever been elected president, the real issues in this campaign have been obscured.

-I am the Democratic Party's candidate for president, who happens also To be a Catholic.
+I am the Democratic Party's candidate for president, who happens also to be a Catholic.

-I do not speak for my church on public matters.
+I do not speak for my church on public matters, and the church does not speak for me.

 Mitt Romney speaks out on religion, but don't expect him to explain his Mormon beliefs.